cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

     Tile<Int<16 * kNWarps>, _16, _16>>;
 ```

 We chose 128 threads or 4 warps because each SM has 4 resident tensor cores, a sensible choice in order to maximize MMA throughput.
 For the layout, we tile across the M-dimension, which we take a slice from the left column of Q, and move across the K dimension.
 This allows each warp to compute a full output row.
-This makes it easy and efficient to warp-sychronize the online softmax statistics, such as the max and the expsum later down the line.
-Each tile is `kNWarps` stacked on top of each other; for a 16x8x16 MMA atom, our tile shape becomes $(M, N, K) = (16\cdot\text{kNWarps}, 16, 16)$. $N$ is 16, not 8, because we must aggregate across adjacent N-atoms to produce one $16x16$ output tile due to the 16x8 assymetry (TODO: image).
+This makes it easy and efficient to warp-synchronize the online softmax statistics, such as the max and the expsum later down the line.
+Each tile is `kNWarps` stacked on top of each other; for a 16x8x16 MMA atom, our tile shape becomes $(M, N, K) = (16\cdot\text{kNWarps}, 16, 16)$. $N$ is 16, not 8, because we must aggregate across adjacent N-atoms to produce one $16x16$ output tile due to the 16x8 asymmetry (TODO: image).

 (TODO: MMA layout, shape)